Posterior Predictive Propensity Scores and $p$-Values: The PPP depends on the propensity score

 \end{enumerate} Computationally, the above algorithm is straightforward.
 We use it to compute the PPP in simulation in Section \ref{sec::simulation-studies}.

 Moreover, an alternative implementation below can provide more insights into the PPP.
-By swapping the integral in the definition of the PPP, we can rewrite the PPP as the FRT averaged over the posterior predictive distribution of the PS.
-We give the details below.
-Equivalently, we can also obtain the PPP based on
+By swapping the integrals in the definition of the PPP, we can rewrite the PPP as the FRT averaged over the posterior predictive distribution of the PS.
+Mathematically,